Skip to main content

 • The Wireless controller clock must reflect the correct current time in order to establish a mutual TLS tunnel with the Registration and Meraki Tunnel services by enabling NTP services.

-Click the Meraki Connect button to ENABLE the Tunnel and click Apply.
+2. Set the Meraki Connect button to ENABLED and click Apply.

-Use the same Web UI page to confirm the C9800 wireless controller has successfully registered and the Meraki Tunnel is connected:
+confirming the C9800 wireless controller has successfully registered and the Meraki Tunnel is connected

-Connecting the C9800 wireless controller to dashboard from the command line interface is done with the configuration command service meraki connect
+1. Connecting the 9800 wireless controller to dashboard from the command line interface is done with the configuration command service meraki connect

 Enter configuration commands, one per line.
 End with CNTL/Z.

-To confirm the C9800 wireless controller has successfully registered and the Meraki Tunnel is connected use the show meraki connect command:
+1. To confirm the 9800 wireless controller has successfully registered and the Meraki Tunnel is connected use the show meraki connect command:

 Service meraki connect: enable